-In his role as coach of the goalkeepers, Mennell has kept the Lions' goals-against-average under 1.25 in seven of the last nine seasons, including posting a school-record 0.92 GAA in 2002.
-In 2008, Patrick Sampson recorded the second-lowest individual GAA in LMU history at 0.87 and was named Second Team All-WCC.
+In his role as coach of the goalkeepers, Mennell has continually guided the LMU net minders to the tops of the WCC.
+In 2013, Paul Blanchette was named the WCC Goalkeeper of the Year and set the single season GAA mark with a paltry 0.82.
 Two of his former charges, Shaun Kalnasy and Patrick Lane, have gone on to play professionally, with Kalnasy signing with Chivas USA in 2005 and Lane signing with Cercle Brugge in the Belgian First Division in 2008.

 After serving as an assistant coach at the United States Air Force Academy in 1996-1997, Mennell came to LMU as men's assistant coach in June of 1998 until February of 2000.
 He then rejoined the coaching staff at Air Force as an assistant coach for the Falcons men's soccer team from 2000-2002.

-Mennell is a 1996 graduate of the Air Force Academy with a Bachelor of Science with a concentration in Humanities and completed his Master of Arts degree in General Education from Loyola Marymount University in July of 2007.
+Mennell is a 1996 graduate of the United States Air Force Academy with a Bachelor of Science with a concentration in Humanities and completed his Master of Arts degree in General Education from Loyola Marymount University in July of 2007.
 In addition to his work within the Athletics Department, Mennell is also an instructor in the LMU Leadership Institute, which is a three component program, open to all students, that includes a curricular, co-curricular and capstone experience based on the Social Change Model of Leadership Development.

 A USSF "A" licensed coach, Mennell is also very active in youth soccer, serving as the Age Group Coordinator for U16-U18 Boys for the LA Galaxy-South Bay Soccer Club, which is one of the largest in Southern California.
 A standout goalkeeper at Air Force from 1992-1995, Mennell served as team captain in 1995 and was named the Team's Most Inspirational Player in 1994 and 1995.
 He was also named First Team All-MPSF in 1994 and earned honorable mention accolades in 1993 and 1995.
 Upon graduation from USAFA in 1996, he continued to play, spending time in the USL's A-League with the Colorado Foxes and the USL's Premier League Pikes Peak Stampede.